snowleopard/poets-types/doc/messages.md

 by a _receive handler_.
 When a message is consumed, the receive handler updates the state of the receiving port and vertex.

-Since message production and consumption can occur asynchronously and at different rates, one may need to introduce message queues as a temporary storage for arriving messages before they can be processed by the receive handlers.
+Messages are produced, delivered and consumped asynchronously, hence one may need to introduce _message queues_ (also referred to as _buffers_ in hardware) as a temporary storage for messages as they travel along the interconnect.
 These queues may be costly both when implementing POETS engines in hardware and when simulating them in software.

-In this memo we discuss how one can remove the queues when messages can be composed in an _effect-preserving_ way, or using standard mathematical terminology, when messages form a _monoid action_ with respect to the receive handlers and port/vertex states.
+In this memo we discuss how one can remove or reduce the size of the queues when messages can be composed in an _effect-preserving_ way, or using standard mathematical terminology, when messages form a _monoid action_ with respect to the receive handlers and port/vertex states.

+**NB:** Message queues may be necessary when implementing high-performance interconnect in order to reduce critical request-acknowledgement cycles between senders and receivers.
+It is therefore not clear at this stage whether any hardware savings will be possible with this technique.
+A further investigation/benchmarking is required.
+An alternative is to apply the optimisation at the software level when receving messages and dispatching them to individual handlers.

 ## Message action and composition